sehlen-bsi/botan-docs/docs/cryptodoc/src/04_prim_generation.rst

       to it.
 Note that ``equiv`` defaults to 1 and ``modulo`` to 2.
 In that case the condition is always met as the candidate is odd.

-   6. To eliminate non-prime candidates, three primality and two additional tests are conducted consecutively.
+   6. To eliminate non-prime candidates, the following sieving, primality and auxiliary tests are conducted consecutively.
 If the candidate fails one of the tests, it is incremented by ``modulo`` to preserve the equivalence modulo ``modulo`` and tested again.
 Note that the candidate is incremented by ``modulo`` a single time prior to the first test.
 Thus,